murlakatam/ProgrammingTest/README.md

-# 2 Card Poker Challenge
+# 2 Card Poker Challenge (Programming -Test)

 This programming challenge is designed to see how you code, it should be able to an hour and include input validation and unit tests to prove your code will work as expected.

-The code can either be delivered via a public repo or a zip file.
+**The code was written in C# (.NET 4.7.1) and Visual Studio 2017 Please download the repository, open solution in Visual Studio 2017 and build and execute main console app.**

-Please include a readme file with how to compile and run the project and any related notes.
+:sweat: :japanese_ogre: :sheep: :boat: :shipit:

 ## Requirements